Tasmina Ahmed-Sheikh: Political career

+Early activism

 Ahmed-Sheikh was active in the Scottish Conservatives from the age of 10 and a member from 16.
 She was chairperson of Edinburgh Central Young Conservatives and deputy spokeswoman for the party on women and family issues and equal opportunities.
 She stood as the party's candidate in Glasgow Govan in the 1999 Scottish Parliament election, where she came in third place with 2,343 votes (8.88%).

-While a Conservative party member she criticised Alex Salmond as "hopelessly out of his depth" and "utterly naive" for his comments condemning NATO's intervention in Kosovo.
+While a Conservative Party member, she criticised Alex Salmond as "hopelessly out of his depth" and "utterly naive" for his comments condemning NATO's intervention in Kosovo.

 In 2000, she resigned from the Conservatives in response to William Hague's "right wing" pronouncements on asylum seekers.
-She briefly joined the Labour Party before declaring that she would join the Scottish National Party, and was welcomed as a 'defector'.
+She briefly joined the Labour Party before declaring that she would join the Scottish National Party (SNP), and was welcomed as a 'defector'.
 "I am not an opportunist, I have changed political parties - so what?", Ahmed-Sheikh said at the time.
 Salmond said he was "glad she had joined the party".

+SNP and Yes Scotland

 In July 2012, she joined the Advisory Board of Yes Scotland, the cross-party campaign for Scottish independence ahead of the upcoming referendum.
 In May 2014 she was the third candidate on the SNP's list for the European Parliament election, but did not win a seat.

+Member of Parliament (2015–2017)

 In the 2015 general election, Ahmed-Sheikh was elected to the UK Parliament in the Ochil and South Perthshire constituency, earning 46% of the vote as the SNP took the seat from Labour incumbent Gordon Banks.
 She was Scotland's first female Muslim MP.
 However she lost the seat at the following 2017 general election to Luke Graham of the Conservative Party.
 During that election campaign, financial allegations emerged, regarding her time as a solicitor; calls were made for her to be suspended from the SNP, but leader Nicola Sturgeon stood by her.

+Post–parliament and Alba Party (2017–)

 In 2019, it was reported the SNP declined her application to stand in the upcoming European Parliament election of that year.
 On 31 March 2021, she was unveiled as a candidate for the Alba Party in the 2021 Scottish Parliament election, and stood for the party in Central Scotland.
 She was unsuccessful, as were all the other Alba candidates in the election.

-Ahmed-Sheikh's political position is described as centre-right.
+Ahmed-Sheikh spoke alongside Alex Salmond in North Macedonia the day that he died in October 2024.
+She was in fact sitting next to him at lunch when Salmond collapsed and died.
+Ahmed-Sheikh was struggling to open a bottle of ketchup, when Salmond reached over to help, before collapsing to the floor.

+Political opinions

+Ahmed-Sheikh was described as being on the right-wing of the SNP, having asserted that the party's business policies were more typical of the centre-right.
 She supports Scottish republicanism.